-With the MBA in International Business Management program, you’ll study cross-cultural communication that you can use globally.
+With the international business management program, you’ll study cross-cultural communication that you can use globally.
 Learn from experts in the field who will provide the top methods in business plan development, international expansion and global resource management.

 - Advanced business and management skills